CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

 ### `withdraw_admin_fees`
 !!! description "`StableSwap.withdraw_admin_fees():`"

-    Function to withdraw accumulated admin fees from the pool and send them to the `fee_receiver` set in the Factory.
+    Function to withdraw accumulated admin fees from the pool and send them to the `fee_receiver` set within the Factory.

     ??? quote "Source code"